 To acquire, whether by purchase, exchange, gift, lease, or otherwise, and to improve, maintain, equip, and furnish, one or more authority facilities including all real and personal properties which the Board of Directors of the authority may deem necessary in connection therewith and regardless of whether any such facilities shall then be in existence.

-To lease to others any or all of its facilities and to charge and collect rent therefor and to terminate any such lease upon the failure of the lessee to comply with any of the obligations thereof; to include in any such lease, if desired, a provision that the lessee thereof shall have options to renew such lease or to purchase any or all of the leased facilities, or that upon payment of all of the indebtedness of the authority it may lease or convey any or all of its facilities to the lessee thereof with or without consideration.
+To lease to others any or all of its facilities and to charge and collect rent Therefore and to terminate any such lease upon the failure of the lessee to comply with any of the obligations thereof; to include in any such lease, if desired, a provision that the lessee thereof shall have options to renew such lease or to purchase any or all of the leased facilities, or that upon payment of all of the indebtedness of the authority it may lease or convey any or all of its facilities to the lessee thereof with or without consideration.

 To sell, exchange, donate, and convey any or all its facilities or properties whenever its Board of Directors finds any such action to be in furtherance of the purposes for which the authority was organized.

-To issue its bonds for the purpose of carrying out any of its powers including specifically, but without intending to limit any power conferred by this section or state law, the issuance of bonds to provide long-term financing of any pollution control facility, whether any such facility was constructed prior to or after the enactment of the ordinance from which this section is derived or the receipt of a commitment from the authority to undertake to finance pursuant to this subsection unless the major part of the proceeds of such bonds will be used to redeem any prior long term financing of such facility other than financings pursuant to Code of Virginia, § 15.2-4900 et seq., or any similar law.
+To issue its bonds to carry out any of its powers including specifically, but without intending to limit any power conferred by this section or state law, the issuance of bonds to provide long-term financing of any pollution control facility, whether any such facility was constructed before or after the enactment of the ordinance from which this section is derived or the receipt of a commitment from the authority to undertake to finance according to this subsection unless the major part of the proceeds of such bonds will be used to redeem any prior long term financing of such facility other than financings under Code of Virginia, § 15.2-4900 et seq., or any similar law.

-As security for the payment of the principal of and interest on any bonds so issued and any agreements made in connection therewith, to mortgage and pledge any or all its facilities or any part thereof, whether then owned or thereafter acquired, and to pledge the revenues therefrom or from any part thereof or from any loans made by the authority.
+As security for the payment of the principal of and interest on any bonds so issued and any agreements made in connection therewith, to mortgage and pledge any or all its facilities or any part thereof, whether then owned or hereafter acquired, and to pledge the revenues therefrom or from any part thereof or from any loans made by the authority.

 To employ and pay compensation to such employees and agents, including attorneys, and real estate brokers whether engaged by the authority or otherwise, as the Board of Directors shall deem necessary in carrying on the business of the authority.